Skip to main content

 1. What requirements must I fulfill during the term of the award?

-Although there are no stipulations on the research agenda, you will be required to submit a two- to five-page annual report of your activities during the year and are expected to participate in an annual High-Risk, High-Reward Research Symposium in Bethesda, MD.
+You will be required to submit a two- to five-page annual report of your activities during the year and are expected to participate in an annual High-Risk, High-Reward Research Symposium in Bethesda, MD.
 In addition, to help the NIH evaluate this program, you may be contacted periodically for at least five years and asked to report on your latest research efforts.

 2. How will the award be administered?